Willy Adames Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.1 K/9, which ranks 11th in the league.
+- The Giants pitching staff ranks 10th in the league with a collective 9.2 strikeouts per nine innings.

-- The Giants have a 4.77 team ERA that ranks 21st among all MLB pitching staffs.
+- The Giants' 4.71 team ERA ranks 21st across all league pitching staffs.

 - Giants pitchers combine to surrender 42 total home runs at a rate of 1.4 per game (to rank 21st in the league).

-- Manaea gets the start for the Giants, his fifth of the season.
-He is 0-1 with a 7.85 ERA and 21 strikeouts in 18 1/3 innings pitched.
+- Cobb makes the start for the Giants, his seventh of the season.
+He is 1-1 with a 2.43 ERA and 33 strikeouts through 33 1/3 innings pitched.

-- His last appearance came on Saturday against the San Diego Padres, when the left-hander threw two innings, surrendering four earned runs while giving up five hits.
+- In his last appearance on Sunday, the righty threw five innings against the San Diego Padres, giving up three earned runs while surrendering seven hits.

-- The 31-year-old has amassed an ERA of 7.85, with 10.3 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.